 Unfortunately, because the person in our last example experienced an intense panic attack, her mind encoded the experience as a traumatic event.
 When this happens, the alarm center of the brain becomes immediately imprinted and the alarm is then set to go off at any reminder of the traumatic event.
 So the next time she is confronted with an elevator, her amygdala will trip the alarm before she even has time to have a thought about it.

 Treatment for the Emotional Midbrain

 Now we are dealing not with the thinking brain but with the emotional midbrain (amygdala).
 This part of the brain is too primitive to work with language.
 So we need something besides cognitive therapy, which only works with the thinking brain, to help with this part of treatment.

 This is where phobia treatment interventions such as Quick REMAP and EMDR come in.
 These are treatment tools that focus on retraining the emotional midbrain to learn to associate a deeper level of calmness and relaxation with memories that have been overwhelmingly stressful.
 Both of these methods incorporate exposure therapy as a part of their protocols.
 When successful, these therapeutic interventions help to reset the alarm system.
 Then, it no longer triggers the alarm response in the presence of reminders of their trauma.

-Like cognitive-behavioral therapy, these midbrain focused therapies are something that you will need to go to a licensed mental health counselor to get help with.
-An anxiety therapist that specializes in the treatment of anxiety, panic attacks, and phobias is a much better choice than someone who does not specialize.
+Like cognitive-behavioral therapy, these midbrain-focused therapies are something that you will need to go to a licensed mental health counselor to get help with.
+An anxiety therapist who specializes in the treatment of anxiety, panic attacks, and phobias is a much better choice than someone who does not specialize.
 Only counselors with specific training and expertise in this area are equipped to be effective in treating phobias.

-The fear of heights and a fear of elevators are very treatable issues that people can completely get over with the right help.
+The fear of heights and the fear of elevators are very treatable issues that people can completely get over with the right help.